-Here are the results, shown in order of 1280x1024 speed.
+Here are the results, shown in order of 1280x1024 speed (the two Onyx2 entries will likely swap round once I can run the R10K config in single buffered mode); if there's a tie then the ordering is next by 1024x768.
 Note that unlike the Quake1 results, SGI Quake2 doesn't seem to have any Detail Texture option so there is just one set of results.

 O2 does well because of its architecture, ie. not having to move texture data around, though compared to Quake1 O2 doesn't compare so well to faster systems such as MaxIMPACT despite O2's architecture, probably because pixel-fill is more critical for Quake2 compared to Quake1.
 See the notes at the end of the Quake1 Benchmark page for more details.